 Figure 4: Font dialog box

-All the options within the Font dialog box are explained below, as marked
+- All options within the Font dialog box are explained below, as marked Figure 4, above:

 Figure 5: Font typeface drop-down list